-As I journey into the third year of my term as a Director on the Oceano Community Services District Board of Directors I am proud to be serving as your President for 2019.
-Looking back over the past few years, I am filled with pride at the many accomplishments and achievements of the OCSD.
-I now look forward to rising to the challenges the District is facing.
+As I begin my new term on the Oceano Community Services District Board of Directors I am proud to be serving again as your President for 2021.
+Looking back over the past challenging year, I am filled with pride at the many accomplishments and achievements of the District.

-Oceano CSD also continues to be an active partner with the South San Luis Obispo County Sanitation District and is working with Central Coast Blue’s Water reclamation project.
-Central Coast Blue in important to help ensure we have sustainable groundwater supplies.
+The District continues to be an active partner with the South San Luis Obispo County Sanitation District and is working with Central Coast Blue’s Water reclamation project.
+Central Coast Blue is important to help ensure we have sustainable groundwater supplies.

-I am extremely proud to call Oceano my hometown and I know I share the pride with all the citizens who live in our little community.
-Oceano has the potential to become the best little beach town on the west coast!
+I am extremely proud to call Oceano my hometown and I know I share the pride with all the citizens who live in our hidden gem on the coast.
+Thank you for putting your trust in me to represent your interests!